 16. Do you have children's and youth programs?
 Yes!
 During the summer months, the children's and youth programs provide activities for kids ages 4-17.
 Children's programs (age 4 through fifth grade) meet in the morning, and youth programs (sixth through twelfth grade) meet at a variety of times throughout the day.

 13. Can I come in the winter?
 Yes, Holden is a year-round retreat center.
 Our average winter community is about 60 to 80 people, and the winter season (December and February-April) offers special opportunities for renewal.
 (January is reserved for “J-Term” college students.)
 With our average snowfall of about 270 inches, cross-country skiing, snowshoeing, sledding and other winter recreations become popular activities.
 During winter, the Village is not accessible for people with physical disabilities due to the extreme snowfall in Railroad Creek Valley.
 While children are welcome to visit with their families, there are no children’s programs in winter.
 READ MORE

 16. Can I be on staff?
 For how long?
 Holden Village has a rich legacy of volunteering.
 Thousands of people of all ages have helped maintain this facility from our very first year to now.
 Yes, you can join in!
-Even guests often enjoy volunteering for a few hours during their stay by helping out with dishes, setting tables, housekeeping, kitchen work, and/or gathering firewood.
+Even guests often enjoy volunteering for a few hours during their stay by helping out with dishes, cleaning the Dining Hall, housekeeping, scooping ice cream, weeding flowerbeds, and more.
 Our needs are always changing and your help is always welcome.
 You are welcome to apply to be a volunteer--positions are available for two weeks up to a year.
 LEARN MORE

 20. Can I go fishing?
 Yes!
 However, you must have a Washington state fishing license.
 Holden does not issue fishing licenses, so please obtain your fishing license before coming to the Village.
 Our Hike Haus can give you advice on where to go and has some spin casting poles, fly fishing poles and reels for loan.
 You are welcome to bring your own fishing gear.